Curriculum

 Core Subjects

-The Themed Curriculum comprises of: Science (core subject), History, Geography, Art and Design and DT.
+The themed Link Curriculum comprises of: Science (core subject), History, Geography, Art and Design and DT.

 Approximately each term a year group will have a different theme.
 Within these themes, children will study the scientific, historical, geographic, artistic and design aspects related to this theme.
 The themes chosen allow children to build on their knowledge, skills and understanding during a lesson, term on term and year on year.
 For example: in the first half of the Autumn Term, Year 5’s theme is ‘Come Fly With Me’.
 They will study aspects of flight relating to Science, Geography, Art, DT, ICT as well as the History of flight.
 For example, in Science they will learn about air resistance and how this affects flight; in Art they will learn how to portray motion and in History they will learn about the impact of significant individuals in the development of flight, such as the Wright Brothers and George Cayley.
 At Bantock, we believe that by making cross-curricular links, learning becomes contextualised and a deeper understanding of topics prevails.